Elemental Constitutions and Right Relationships

 You might have heard people talk about right relationships.

 Right relationships can take on countless forms and expressions.
 But what they all have in common is they are a mutualistic form of symbiotic relationship.
+That means both individuals benefit from being in relationship.

 There’s two overarching relationships that we have with Nature.
-The first is the relationship we have to the outer ecosystem, the universe that we are a part of.
+The first is the relationship we have to the outer ecosystem, the outer universe that we are a part of.
+The second is the relationship we’re in with Nature within us.

 Ayurveda has a word for the Nature within.
 It’s called prakruti, which literally translates to mean nature, and is also called our birth constitution.